CVS Health Corporation research snapshot

 Rating

-Improving health care turnaround with strong revenue scale, high leverage, and policy-sensitive earnings risk
+Improving health care turnaround with strong revenue scale, a resolved Caremark FTC settlement, high leverage, and policy-sensitive earnings risk

 Trend status

-Constructive but extended, above both the 50-day and 200-day moving averages
+Constructive but consolidating, above both the 50-day and 200-day moving averages after a pullback from the July high

 Informational use only.
 This page is not investment advice.